leanprover/lean4/tmp/lean4.md

 where more than one .olean contains the same monomorphised function.
 We see two options: we have a canonical way to generate names for monomorphised functions; we generate unique names, and accept the fact the environment will contain duplicates.
 It is just a space issue.

-- Code inlining will occur at the System-F level after we have applied simplifications.
-This is relevant for the performance issues we have observed when a long chain of functions need to be unfolded (e.g., new monad transformer library).

 # IR